Search

 Geography and weather

 Latvia is situated on the Baltic coast and borders Estonia to the north, Lithuania to the south, the Russian Federation to the east and Belarus to the southeast.
-The coastal plain is mostly flat but, towards the east, the land is hilly with forests and lakes.
+The coastal plain is mostly flat, but the land is hilly towards the east with forests and lakes.
 There are about 12,000 rivers in Latvia, the biggest being the River Daugava.
 The ports of Riga and Ventspils often freeze over during the winter.

 Visit www.worldclimate.com to get an idea of what the weather will be like on your tour.

-Visa
+Visa and Money

-Visa services like www.travcour.com can be very helpful.
+Visa services like www.travcour.com can be beneficial.

 Safety & Security